dqops/dqo/docs/examples/data-validity/detect-invalid-emails.md

-# Number of invalid emails
+# Detect invalid emails
-This sample shows how to use data quality checks in the DQOps platform to detect the number of invalid emails and view the results on data quality dashboards.
+This sample shows how to use data quality checks in the DQOps platform to detect invalid emails and view the results on data quality dashboards.

 ## Overview